Dichill/Summer-Game-Jam-2024/docs/README.md

   - Increases the game count by a specified value.
 - `public void decreaseGameCount(int value)`
   - Decreases the game count by a specified value.
-- `public void setDestination(townLocations town)`
-  - Sets the current destination.
-- `public void increaseBottleDestroyedCount(int value)`
-  - Increase the bottle destroyed by a specified value.
-- `public void decreaseBottleDestroyedCount(int value)`
-  - decrease the bottle destroyed by a specified value.
-- `public void setBottleDestroyedCount(int value)`
-  - set the bottle destroyed by a specified value.

 ### Gameplay Methods
 - `public void setGasCount(float value)`